Åmli: Geography

 Åmli is located in northern Agder county.
-It is bordered on the north by Fyresdal and Nissedal municipalities (in Vestfold og Telemark county), on the east by Vegårshei municipality, on the south by Froland municipality, and on the west by Bygland municipality.
+It is bordered on the north by Fyresdal and Nissedal municipalities (in Telemark county), on the east by Vegårshei municipality, on the south by Froland municipality, and on the west by Bygland municipality.

 The most densely populated area is around the municipal center of Åmli, which lies on the banks of the river Nidelva.
 The village has about 682 residents (in 2017).
 Side valleys which join the main valley include Gjøvdal and Tovdal.
 The rivers Nidelva and Tovdalselva flow through the valleys.

 In the southern part of the municipality the Sørlandsbanen railway line passes through the area, stopping at the Nelaug Station.
 The largest villages in Åmli include Dølemo, Nelaug, Hillestad, and Askland.
 The rest of the population is scattered among the valleys.

 The Åmli hills are wooded and typically range from 700 to 800 m above sea level.
 At 930 m, the highest point is Trongedalsfjell, which lies between the Tovdal and Gjøvdal valleys.
 Several lakes are located in Åmli including Måvatn, Nasvatn, and Nelaug.

 There are several protected areas, for instance, the Årdalen nature reserve, bordering on the Rukkevatn nature reserve, and the Furubuhei marsh reserve, provide approximately 43 km2 of nature reserves.